 Turn the rabbit to a prone position [1] and using a sterile-tip marker, place five small dots at the intended electroencephalogram or EEG electrode placement sites [2-TXT].
 From the incision on the rabbit's flank, bluntly dissect toward the inferior angle of the scapulae and then to the base of the head [3].

-WIDE: Talent carefully positioning the rabbit in a prone position.

 Talent marking the electrode placement sites for EEG.
 TXT: Sites: Right frontal (RF); Left frontal (LF); Right occipital (RO); Left occipital (LO); Center (Cz)

-Talent using blunt dissection to create a subdermal pathway from the flank to the head.
+Talent using blunt dissection to create a subdermal pathway from the flank to the base of the head.

 Make a small transverse incision on the head, measuring 1.5 centimeters, between the anterior aspects of the base of the ears [1].
 Bluntly dissect caudally and cranially from the incision until a subdermal pocket is formed [2].